syohex/emacs-quickrun2/README.md

 #### `:tempfile`

-Use temporary file or not. `quickrun.el` uses temporary file if you omit this parameter.
+Use temporary file or not. `quickrun2.el` uses temporary file if you omit this parameter.

-NOTE: If you set this parameter, you cannot use `quickrun-region`.
+NOTE: If you set this parameter, you cannot use `quickrun2-region`.

 #### `:description`

 Description of this command.
-This parameter is used in `helm-quickrun` or `anything-quickrun`
+This parameter is used in `helm-quickrun2` or `anything-quickrun2`

 ### Placeholders